Jacherr/assyst2/README.md

 - assyst-database: Interfaces with PostgreSQL, for database purposes.
 - assyst-webserver: Web server designed to handle webhooking, such as vote processing for Discord bot list websites, as well as Prometheus metrics.
 - assyst-proc-macro: General purpose [procedural macros] <sub>(currently just a macro for command setup)</sub>
+- assyst-flux-iface: Basic wrapper over Flux for ease of use.

 ### Note: assyst-core will likely be split into more, smaller, crates in the future.